jdavis218/react-monocle/README.md

   4. previewParserTest.js
   5. reactParserTest.js
   6. test.js (to compile and run all tests at once)
 * Please add new tests to relevant files specified above, or create new test files as needed.
-We look forward to seeing all of your contributions!

 ## Coming Soon